-The storage room was a chaotic mess of decorations strewn across the floor.
-Festive trinkets and garlands covered the stone in disarray.
+The scene was chaos; decorations lay strewn across the floor, the festive trinkets, and garlands shattered in disarray.
 As Inias and Styx tore through the room, the colorful display of decorations spilled everywhere.
 Vayne had hidden the second Inias spotted him, and he didn't have time to play hide and seek.
 "Yule is ruined..."
-Inias muttered as he tore through the room, ripping through every box with his claws and causing a colorful display of decorations to spill everywhere on the stone floor.
+Inias muttered as he tore through the room, ripping through every box with his hooked claws and causing a colorful display of decorations to spill everywhere on the stone floor.